RDatsko/WebXR3js/README.md

 # WebXR3js
 WebXR3js is a three.js wrapper to make programing XR stuff for the web simple.

-Basic features include easy loading of models, images, movement, etc.
+Basic features include easy loading of models, images, media, movement, etc.